sroberts/sroberts.github.io/_posts/2016-01-06-introduction-to-dfir-the-beginning.md

 - Not everyone needs to have the same skills.
 It's ok to have an affinity for a one skill and struggle a bit more with another.
 - DFIR teams must focus on complimentary skills.
 If you have a team strong in memory forensics perhaps you want your next hire to be a strong malware analyst.
 No one person can be an expert in everything, but your team should have strength across the board.

+## Coming Next
+That's the start.
+Next up will be a discussion of System Forensics.
+I hope this series of posts will provide a go to place for someone who wants to get involved in a new aspect of DFIR; either as someone who has new to DFIR or a long time DFIR.